spriest487/uncle-pascal/README.md

 # TODO

 * const/var/out need to do stuff
-* consts should be added to the scope
-* ToString for ints!!
 * "uses" should be able to appear at any position in the decls
 * RC struct members on the stack
 * casting